 Tom Mboya, the nationalist politician, was assassinated this week and later buried in an emotional ceremony on July 14, 1969.
 Nahashon Isaac Njenga Njoroge was found guilty of shooting Mboya’s 39 year old body, after a trial that left more questions than answers.
 He was hanged five months later.

-But why did then Attorney General Charles Njonjo-Mboya’s Best Man during his wedding seven years earlier- personally call the expatriate hangman to execute Njenga at Kamiti Maximum Prison?
+But why did Attorney General, the late Charles Njonjo-Mboya’s Best Man during his wedding seven years earlier- personally call the expatriate hangman to execute Njenga at Kamiti Maximum Security Prison?

-Njenga, a Kanu Youth Winger with military training in Bulgarian, was found in possession of the Smith&Wesson revolver used in Mboya’s assassination along Government Road (Moi Avenue) that July 5, 1969.
+Njenga, a Kanu Youth Winger with military training in Bulgaria, was found in possession of the Smith&Wesson revolver used in Mboya’s assassination along Government Road (now Moi Avenue) that July 5, 1969.

-When he was apprehended, Njenga, a full-time second-hand car sales man but a part time hired hand for Kenya’s intelligence service retorted to police superintendent, the late Sokhi Singh: “Why pick me, why not ask the Big Man?”
+When he was apprehended, Njenga, a full-time second-hand car sales man, but a part time hired hand for Kenya’s intelligence service retorted to police superintendent, the late Sokhi Singh: “Why pick me, why not ask the Big Man?”
 The Big Man was obviously foungind President, Mzee Jomo Kenyatta.

 That question was never investigated despite Njenga making claims during the trial that he was with the body guards of President Jomo Kenyatta at his home in Gatundu, Kiambu County that morning before murder was used a tool of political management on Mboya.

-It also later emerged that Mboya, Minister for Economic Planning, was accused of disrespecting President Kenyatta besides sourcing foreign funds to overthrow the government during a Cabinet meeting in days leading to his elimination.
+It also later emerged that Mboya, Minister for Economic Planning, was accused of disrespecting President Kenyatta besides sourcing foreign funds to overthrow the government during a Cabinet meeting in days leading to his assassination.

-Members of Kenyatta’s Kitchen Cabinet also had wind of the planned assassination: Minister of State Mbiyu Koinage, Kenyatta’s friend and brother in-law and Dr Njoroge Mungai, Kenyatta’s physician who had presidential ambitions.
-Then there was Njonjo whom British High Commissioner Sir Eric Norris alleged four years later had “more than probably had a hand in the death of Mboya” as British historian Daniel Branch informs us in, Kenya: Between Hope and Despair: 1963-2011.
+Members of Kenyatta’s Kitchen Cabinet also had wind of the planned assassination: Minister of State Mbiyu Koinage, Kenyatta’s friend and brother in-law and Dr Njoroge Mungai, Kenyatta’s personal physician who had presidential ambitions.
+Then there was Njonjo whom British High Commissioner Sir Eric Norris alleged four years later had “more than probably had a hand in the death of Mboya” as British historian Daniel Branch informs us in his book, Kenya: Between Hope and Despair: 1963-2011.